ROBLOX CORPORATION (NYSE: RBLX) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Roblox Corporation

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Roblox Corporation (“Roblox” or the “Company”) (NYSE: RBLX) between November 15, 2023 and May 8, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Roblox securities, and/or would like to discuss your legal rights and options please visit Roblox Corporation Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Roblox securities, and/or would like to discuss your legal rights and options please visit Roblox Corporation Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 In November 2023, the Company provided investors with material information concerning Roblox’s expected revenue for the first quarter of 2024 (Q1-24) and fiscal year 2024 (FY-24).
 This was the first time Roblox offered earnings and revenue guidance to its investors since the Company went public in 2021.
 Defendants’ statements included, among other things, that Roblox expected $4.14 billion to $4.28 billion of “bookings” in FY-24 – reflecting 25%-27% annual growth – and $3.3 billion to $3.4 billion annual revenue.